CSC207-UofT/course-project-group-50/phase1/design_document.md

   create a `Factory` class, `BuildingFactory`, that contains a factory method to determine which of the buildings should be instantiated (based on whether the Player can afford the building, and whether the player has indicated that they want to buy that particular building).
 This method will then create and return an instance of that specific `Building` class.

+### Progress Report

+Parth: Worked on Serialization of the `GameController` object that allows the game to be saved and loaded, worked on `CMDLineUI`, `Board`, `GameController`, `JailTile`, and `StartTile` among other classes.
+Plan on cleaning up the code and adding necessary features and bug fixes for Phase 2.

+Jacqueline: Worked on `City` and `Building` classes.
+Implemented Builder design pattern (including `Director` and `BoardBuilder` classes,` Builder` interface, and modifications to `Board` and `BoardManager`).
+Refactored and organized packaging by layer.
+Going forward, I will continue flagging/correcting violations of Clean Architecture, implementing relevant design patterns (ie. Simple Factory).

+Samraj: Implemented `PropertyManage`, `BankManager`, `PropertyTile`, and helped with `GameController`, `BoardManager` and smaller other methods across various classes.
+Plan on working on GUI as well as cleaning up the code and adding features for phase 2.

+Steve: Implemented `SurpriseTile`, `Card` and `CardDeck` in the entities layer.
+Plan on adding additional features to `SurpriseTile`, GUI, and cleaning up the code.